Have you got a passion for projects? Well look no further. This British import has all the right infrastructure to

 Interviewees outside OCI: N/A

-Ashurst does not participate in OCIs and instead take direct applications for their summer associate program through a resume collection at various law schools.
+Ashurst does not participate in OCIs and instead takes direct applications for their summer associate program through a resume collection at various law schools.
 Applicants undergo an initial phone interview, which determines whether they get through to the next round.

 Applicants invited to second stage interview: 23